nbicocchi/learn-microservices/modules/tools/slides/3 - Maven and Spring.md

 </properties>
 ```

-Now we’re reached the _dependencies_ section.
+Now we’re reached the _dependencies_ section **(see The Twelve Factors #2)**.

 This section of the `pom.xml` configures the necessary libraries for developing a Spring Boot web application.

 ```
 <dependencies>